For a few years around the Sydney Olympics, Lenny Krayzelburg made elite backstroke look almost settled before the race began.

 He started over geographically, culturally, and competitively.
 Then he reached a level of technical mastery high enough to dominate his event on the biggest stage.
 Later he folded that achievement back into coaching, youth development, and Jewish sports institutions rather than treating the medal count as a finished monument.

-The profile still holds up because Krayzelburg represents a version of American Jewish success that is easy to recognize and still worth naming: immigrant, disciplined, highly skilled, and unembarrassed by communal belonging.
+The profile still holds up because Krayzelburg represents a version of American Jewish success that is easy to recognize and still needs naming: immigrant, disciplined, highly skilled, and unembarrassed by communal belonging.

 The medals made him famous.
 The remake made him memorable.